chhaya03/Dark-mode-light-mode-in-UI/README.md

-#  light amd dark mode toggle
+#  light and dark mode toggle
 Using Javascript

 This project introduces a user interface (UI) feature that allows users to switch between dark mode and light mode.